Skip to Main Content

 Navigating the homebuying process and applying for a loan while you’re not physically present can be tricky, but following these steps can help:

-1. Get your certificate of eligibility (COE): This proves your military service and makes you eligible for a VA loan.
-Fortunately, since you can apply for your COE by mail, you can do this from anywhere in the world.
+1. Get your Certificate of Eligibility (COE): This proves your military service and makes you eligible for a VA loan.
+Fortunately, since you can request your COE online or by mail, you can do this and prove your military service from anywhere in the world while you’re deployed.
+“To get your COE, you will likely need to provide documentation such as your Leave and Earnings Statement,” says Hendrix.
+“Additionally, you may need to submit your military orders or a statement of service from your commanding officer that verifies your active-duty status and the length of your service.”

 2. Find your lender: To get a VA loan overseas, you’ll need to work with a lender who offers VA loans.
 Most lenders have websites with the information you’ll need to get started, from loan officers’ email addresses to online loan applications.
 Compare offers from at least three VA lenders to find the best VA loan rate.

 4. Find your house: Between your agent, any friends or family you have in your desired buying area and online resources like 3D walkthroughs or video tours, you can house hunt from anywhere.
+However, you won’t be able to see the house in person before you buy.
 Before you commit to a property, have it inspected and appraised.

-5. Buy your house: When the seller accepts your offer on the house, and the lender approves you for a VA loan, you can finalize your home purchase.
-Thanks to e-sign capabilities, you should be able to do everything from wherever you’re deployed.
+5. Buy your house: When the seller accepts your offer on the house and the lender approves you for a VA loan, you can finalize your home purchase.
+But you’ll need to handle all of the home purchase and VA loan paperwork digitally.
+Still, thanks to e-sign capabilities, you should be able to do everything from wherever you’re deployed.
+You’ll come home from deployment with a house waiting for you.

 • What powers will you allow the person to have?